alphagov/govuk-rfcs/rfc-146-production-deploy-access.md

 - knows how to roll back to an older release if there are any issues
 - knows how to get help from someone with more access if they need it

-These rules should be the same for contractors and civil servants at all levels.
-Junior and apprentice developers should be given production deploy access once their tech lead feels it's appropriate.
+These rules should be the same for contractors and civil servants at all levels, including juniors and apprentices.

 The rules for gaining Production Admin Access should remain the same - engineers will still be required to complete two 2ndline shifts.